Jacekun/AniPy/README.md

 3. **anime_NotInMal.json** / **manga_NotInMal.json**  : Entries not existing on MAL.
 4. **animemanga_stats.txt** : Save Entries' stats.
 (Average score, Watch/Read count, etc..).
 5. **manga_NotInTachi.json** : Anilist manga entries not on your Tachiyomi library. *Only on Console version.*
+6. **manga_TachiyomiBackup.json** : Tachiyomi backup file which contains Anilist entries not on your Tachiyomi library. *Only on Console version.*

 # Requirements:
 - Python 3.9 *(For console version)*